Skip to main content

 A fundamental change in v8.0.0 is that the classic components now work with the ImageRef class instead of the legacy Page class.

-Another major change is the DocumentScannerCameraController introduction.
+Another major change is the introduction of DocumentScannerCameraController.
 This controller is now the primary way to programmatically interact with the camera, such as document snapping.
 Furthermore, several callbacks have been renamed.

 DocumentScannerCamera migration